tus/tus-resumable-upload-protocol/protocol.md

 ## Protocol Extensions

 Clients and servers are encouraged to implement as many of the extensions described below as possible.
-There is no feature detection for clients, instead they should allow individual extensions to be enabled/disabled in order to match the available server features.
+Feature detection SHOULD be achieved using the `TUS-Extension` header in the response to an `OPTIONS` request.

 ### File Creation